Fredde87/cuboai-tutk/LIBRARY_SETUP.md

-# Obtaining the TUTK Library
+# Obtaining the TUTK Library (only required for users wanting to use the native library instead of pure python)

 ## Why you need this